PROFabdalla/my_city/README.md

 #### some details
-- My Organization has more Comapnies
+- My city has more Comapnies
 - Each Comapny has more Factories and Clubs
 - company make products with factories
 - company can make events with clubs
 - companies contact with each other with companies chat
-- buyer and vendor can contact with each other with open chat (socket chat)
+- guest and vendor can contact with each other with open chat (socket chat)
-- visitor can invest in factories by make request to company and company send this request to org admin to approve
+- sponser can invest in factories by make request to company and company send this request to org admin to approve